 Myth #3: The best way to clean is to use a store-bought enema.

 Fact: Over-the-counter enemas do help with the occasional bout of constipation.
 These are not intended to be used on a regular basis since the chemicals they contain can cause cells to become irritated, creating excess amounts of mucus and dryness in the area.
-Dryness and irritation can lead to cracks and bleeding, leading to a higher risk of STD contraction and cancers in that area.
+Dryness and irritation can lead to cracks and bleeding, leading to a higher risk of STD and HIV transmission and cancers in that area.

 That said, the Future Method was designed to be isotonic.
 Isotonic solutions are known to neither draw electrolytes from the body, nor draw water into the body.
 Their sole purpose is for easy cleansing without localized trauma.